EvictionLab/eviction-lab-website/content/updates/blog/questions-and-answers/index.md

 "Are renters protected from eviction right now?"

-"The CDC moratorium was extended until July 31st and protects eligible renters from eviction in nearly every part of the country (one exception is the <a href='https://www.cbsnews.com/news/eviction-memphis-crisis-court-cdc-ban/' target='_blank' rel='noreferrer noopener'>Western District of Tennessee</a>, which includes Memphis).
-Renters should provide a copy of the <a href='https://www.cdc.gov/coronavirus/2019-ncov/downloads/evictiondeclare_d508.pdf' target='_blank' rel='noreferrer noopener'>declaration form</a> to their landlord and in any eviction hearing. <a href='https://evictionlab.org/moratorium-extended-evictions-continue/'>More information about the federal moratorium, including who is covered by the moratorium, is available here</a>."
+"The CDC moratorium expired on July 31st.
+Before its expiration, it protected eligible renters from eviction in nearly every part of the country."

-"Across the country, renters also have a constitutional right to due process, which means they have the right to be heard and can dispute an eviction in court.
-Although it is not common, in some specific places, tenants might have to post a bond--pay the rent that they owe to an account held by the court system--to get a hearing."
+"Across the country, renters have a constitutional right to due process, which means they have the right to be heard and can dispute an eviction in court.
+Although it is not common, in some specific places, tenants might have to post a bond–pay the rent that they owe to an account held by the court system–to get a hearing."

 "There are at least four states—New Jersey, New York, Hawaii, Vermont and, also the District of Columbia among them—that have their own moratoria in place."